 Virginia Canyon Mountain Park - Idaho Springs

 The park covers 400 acres and is located just north of town, above the iconic Argo Mine and Mill.
 Its terrain is steep and rugged, providing great opportunities for challenging rides and hikes.
 Approximately 12 miles of trail are planned, with a combination of multi-use, hiker-only, and bike-only directional options to make the most of the terrain for experienced users.
-Most of the trails will be rated blue and black, with some double-black mileage as well as technical trail features on the more advanced lines.
+Most of the trails will be rated blue and black, with some double-black technical trail features on the more advanced lines.

 Virginia Canyon Mountain Park Project Stats